SHAKAR-AFZAL/mcdonalds-sales-analytics-dashboard/README.md

 The analysis shows that **sales performance, profit margins, and customer satisfaction** are key drivers of business success.
 Strong performance in certain regions highlights growth opportunities, while satisfaction metrics reveal areas for operational improvements.

 Businesses can use these insights to:
-- Focus on high-performing regions
+- Focus on high performing regions
 - Improve customer satisfaction
 - Optimize operational performance
 - Make data driven strategic decisions